All adjuster elements

 Default: set target = current value + adjustment

 You can set setExpr to a string that is any MATLAB expression for PsychBench to evaluate to set the target.
-The expression must use variables val and delta which will contain current target value and adjustment. val and delta are always numeric (not necessarily scalar).
+The expression must reference variables val and delta which will contain current target value and adjustment. val and delta are always numeric (not necessarily scalar).

 e.g.